mikaelpatel/Cosa/examples/VWI/CosaVWIreceiver/README.md

 ===============
 Demonstration of the Virtual Wire Interface (VWI) driver.
-Receive and print a simple message with identity, message number, and 32-bit data element.
+Receive and print a simple message with identity, message number, and two analog data samples.
 See CosaVWIsender.ino.

 Circuit
 -------